pelithne/AKS-security-basics/Identity-and-access-mgmt.md

 kubectl get nodes
 ````

+This will trigger a sign-in procedure as describe below.
+The sign in will fail, because you still have not created a user with permissions to connect to AKS.
+Creating that user is what comes next.

 **Sign in with your Microsoft Entra ID credentials and get Azure RBAC permissions to use the Kubernetes API.** This is needed because your cluster has Microsoft Entra ID integration and Azure RBAC enabled.

 Example output: